mozilla/vtt.js/README.md

 ###Writing Tests###

-Tests take one of two forms.
-Either a last-known-good JSON file is compared against a parsed .vtt file, or custom JS assertions are run over a parsed .vtt file.

-####JSON-based Tests####

-JSON-based tests are useful for creating regression tests.
+Tests are done by comparing live parsed output to a last-known-good JSON file.
 The JSON files can be easily generated using the parser, so you don't need to write these by hand (see details below about `cue2json`).

 The first flavour of JSON based tests are tests that compare the parsed result of a WebVTT file to a JSON representation of it.
 For example your WebVTT file could